James B. Donovan: Involvement in Cuba

 In June 1962, Donovan was contacted by Cuban exile Pérez Cisneros, who asked him to support the negotiations to free the 1,113 prisoners of the failed Bay of Pigs Invasion.
 Donovan offered pro bono legal service for the Cuban Families Committee of prisoners' relatives.
 A few months later, he traveled to Cuba for the first time.
-Donovan managed to create confidence with Castro, who was pleased Donovan brought his (Donovan's) teenage son with him to Cuba.
+Donovan managed to create confidence with Castro, who was pleased that Donovan's teenage son traveled with him to Cuba.

 On December 21, 1962, Castro and Donovan signed an agreement to exchange all 1,113 prisoners for $53 million in food and medicine, sourced from private donations and from companies expecting tax concessions.
-Donovan had the idea to exchange the prisoners for medicine after he had found out that the Cuban medicine didn't help him with his own bursitis.
+Donovan had the idea to exchange the prisoners for medicine after he had found out that the Cuban medicine did not help him with his own bursitis.
 By the end of the negotiations, July 3, 1963, Donovan had secured the release of 9,703 men, women and children from Cuban detention.
 Donovan was once again teamed up with CIA lawyer Milan C. Miskovsky on these negotiations.
 For his work, Donovan received the Distinguished Intelligence Medal.